Search

 Chris Brown

-Brown and the Bulls continued their success in 2020, with the team sweeping the AAC titles and reaching the second round of the NCAA tournament, followed by another championship season and NCAA tournament appearance in 2021.
+Brown and the Bulls continued their success in 2020, with the team sweeping the AAC regular season and conference titles and reaching the second round of the NCAA tournament.
+That was followed by yet another conference championship season and NCAA tournament appearance in 2021.

-Brown came to USF from Virginia Commonwealth, where he worked with the Rams for seven seasons, six of which were as the co-head coach, alongside his wife, Denise.
+Brown came to USF from Virginia Commonwealth University, where he worked with the Rams for seven seasons, six of which serving as co-head coach alongside his wife, Denise Schilte-Brown, who he would follow to USF to lead the Bulls program.

-Brown joined then-fiancée Denise Schilte for the 2000 season as an assistant coach and helped guide VCU, which finished just 3-15-2 the previous year, to a breakthrough campaign.
-The Rams finished with a record of 9-10-1 and advanced to the semifinals of the CAA tournament for the first time in school history.
-He was elevated to co-head coach after the couple married in April, 2001 and directed the 2001 VCU squad to seven wins and another appearance in the league tournament semifinals, which earned the husband-and-wife tandem CAA Coach-of-the-Year honors.
+Brown joined VCU for the 2000 season as an assistant coach and helped lead the team, which finished just 3-15-2 the previous year, to a breakthrough campaign as the Rams finished with a 9-10-1 record and advanced to the semifinals of the CAA tournament for the first time in school history.
+He was elevated to co-head coach in April of 2001 and directed the 2001 VCU squad to seven wins and another appearance in the league tournament semifinals, which earned the husband-and-wife tandem CAA Coach-of-the-Year honors.

-In 2004, the tandem guided the Rams to their first CAA Tournament Title and their first-ever trip to the NCAA Tournament.
+In 2004, the pair guided the Rams to their first CAA regular season and CAA Tournament titles and first-ever trip to the NCAA Tournament.
 VCU continued its success the next season, winning the 2005 CAA regular season title and advancing to the NCAA Tournament for the second consecutive season while also winning the program's first and only game in the tournament, a 3-1 victory over Clemson.
-Those two seasons are still the only two in school history in which the Rams have advanced the NCAA Tournament.

 He played professionally for 11 seasons (1994-2004), including the last five with the Richmond Kickers of the A-League.
 Brown was also a member of the A-League's New Orleans Storm from 1996-99 and played briefly for Major League Soccer's Dallas Burn during the 1998 season.
 In addition, he spent two years with TusCelle of the German Third Division.

 Brown's collegiate coaching career began as an assistant with the University of Tampa men's team in 1997.
-He then joined Schilte during her two-year stint as head coach at Maryland-Baltimore County before the pair arrived at VCU.
+He then joined future wife Denise Schilte during her two-year stint as head coach at Maryland-Baltimore County before the pair arrived at VCU.

 Born in London, England, Brown grew up in San Antonio, Texas, and holds citizenship in three countries: the United States, England and Canada.
 He possesses a USSF "A" coaching license and a USSF National Youth coaching license.